sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

    Complete linear system for `(1,1,1,1,2,0)` on `C_6`: parallel firings

-Note that in each of the examples, above, starting at any divisor in the linear system and following edges, one is eventually led into a cycle of length `6` (cycling the divisor `(1,1,1,1,2,0)`).
+Note that in each of the examples above, starting at any divisor in the linear system and following edges, one is eventually led into a cycle of length `6` (cycling the divisor `(1,1,1,1,2,0)`).
 Thus, ``D.alive()`` returns ``True``.
 In Sage, one would be able to rotate the above figures